The Antibiotic Resistance Crisis.

 While Tetris is just trying to make a solid row of blocks, Dr. Mario requires you to stack pills on top of their color-matched virus.
 When you get four colors in a row, the entire section disappears, and the other medicinal blocks drop below.
 This allows for a cascade of potential, positive-therapeutic outcomes to destroy the infection.

 There is also a two-player mode where two doctors can try and see who can cure their patient first.
 Nothing like a friendly competition between medical professionals to try and boost outcomes — Medicare should try and integrate this into their merit-based improvement payment scale.

 While the focus of the game is not on the patient’s perspective, there are a couple options available for you to gain insight into what you are dealing with.
 The music comes in either “fever” or “chills,” allowing you to decide the current state of your febril patient.

 I still find the best games are the simplest one.
-Who needs Metal Gear Solid V where you have to manage a base, complete missions, manage inventory, work on finances, conduct research, and recruit talent when you can just throw two-colored blocks on a screen and try and get four colors in a row.
-Just forget you contribution to healthcare mismanagement and you can have guilt free entertainment.
+Who needs Metal Gear Solid V where you have to manage a base, complete missions, manage inventory, work on finances, conduct research, and recruit talent when you can just throw two-colored blocks on a screen and stack them.
+Just forget you contribution to healthcare mismanagement and you can have guilt-free entertainment.

 - Games That I Play: “Dr. Mario is a game for thinkers that’s easy enough at the beginning, but as you wipe out line after line, the pills begin to fall faster.”

 - Double Jump: “This is a fun game and it reminds me of a mixture of Tetris and Bejeweled.”

 - I Heart Old Games: “The only question now is: if Mario has a PhD why works as a plumber???“